Sing It to You

 "Sing It to You (Dee-Doob-Dee-Doo)" is a song by South-African singer Lavinia Jones, released in September 1994 as her debut-single by Virgin Records, after 5 years searching for the right producer to release it.
-It enjoyed moderate success in Europe, peaking at number seven in Austria, number 34 in Scotland, number 45 in the UK and number 52 in Germany, with a total of 19 weeks inside the chart.
+It is written by Jo Mersmann and Andy Knoteen, and produced by Knote.
+The song joyed moderate success in Europe, peaking at numbers six and seven in Greece and Austria and becoming a top-50 hit in the UK.
+In Germany, it was a top-60 hit, with a total of 19 weeks inside the chart.
 On the Eurochart Hot 100, it reached number 57.
-Outside Europe, the song was a huge hit in Israel, peaking at number six.
+Outside Europe, "Sing It to You" was a hit in Israel, peaking at number six.
 On Music & Media's list of Top 20 Border Breakers 1995, the single reached number 20 in November 1995.
+The accompanying music video was directed by Thomas Elsner and Sarkis Gazaryan.
 In 1998, Jones released "Sing It to You – Part II" with remixes by German DJ/production team Sash!.

 Critical reception

 Pan-European magazine Music & Media remarked, "Because of its similar construction–pop dance with a scatted refrain–the German actress-turned-singer brings back to mind Crystal Waters' 1991 hit 'Gypsy Woman (La da da la da dee)'."
 Alan Jones from Music Week wrote, "Neither as catchy or annoying as Crystal Waters' La-da-dee, La-da-da doggerel, Lavinia Jones' Dee-doob-dee-doo refrain is nevertheless an insidious and commercial hook that should pay dividends on her first single, 'Sing It to You', which straddles the pop/dance divide very nicely."

 Tim Jeffery from the Record Mirror Dance Update said, "Don't know much about this person but from the sound of it, Lavinia is a Suzanne Vega-type pop singer who's been given the dance mix treatment in an attempt to break her since this pleasant song with its catchy dee-doob-dee-doo scatting sounds a little out of place in the garage context in which it's been put.
 Still, Deep Recess have done a fine job in creating a good groove with stabbing synths and piano that works well."